MicrosoftDocs/learn/learn-pr/startup/mentor-meeting/includes/12-summary.md

 - Guidance for doing research on your mentor and their areas of experience.
 - Insights on how to best prepare, meet, and follow up with your mentor.

 We worked through a meeting with a new mentor, from identifying topics to discuss through scheduling your next interaction.
-Now, you also have a variety of topics that may help guide your learning in other areas.
+Now, you also have a variety of topics that might help guide your learning in other areas.

 The following is a short list of conclusions you can draw from this module: